-Frolic in sand and surf on the southwest coast
+Frolic in sand and surf on the southwest coast.

+Outdoor recreation and family fun is plentiful any time of year.
 Hike to the lighthouse in Pacific County’s Cape Disappointment State Park or explore the densely forested trails around Lake Sylvia State Park in Montesano.
 A former logging camp, the park offers swimming, camping, and fishing in addition to hiking in a temperate rain forest setting.

 History buffs will appreciate the many historic sites in the Beaches Region, from lighthouses and military forts to museums, while art lovers can explore tons of local galleries.
 The area is also home to fun annual festivals, including the Washington State International Kite Festival each August in Long Beach.

-Storm watching in the Beaches Region
+Major Destinations in the Beaches Region

 The Long Beach Peninsula and Pacific County have an abundance fun places to stay, fresh seafood, and miles of endless beach.
 Long Beach is an easy drive from both Portland and Seattle as well as a classic Highway 101 road trip destination.
 Enjoy stellar bird-watching opportunities, walk along the boardwalk, or stop into the World Kite Museum.
 There are also plenty of lodging options.

 Located about two hours north of Long Beach, Ocean Shores is another well-known destination in Washington’s Beaches Region.
 A longtime favorite with families and couples alike, visitors can enjoy everything from kite flying and horseback riding to watersports and arcade games.

 To fully appreciate the Beaches Region, go for a drive and visit some of the quaint small cities and towns tucked throughout the area.
 Aberdeen, South Bend, and Westport are known for fresh seafood and offer a burgeoning craft brewery scene.